No coding experience needed! Solutions don't have to be app or website-based!

 Beyond our two hosting organizations, we are also keen to recruit other patners to support with specific hackathon tasks, such as to help manage judges, to help recruit mentors, to help deliver workshops or to provide additional financial/ other supports to make this event possible...
 If at all interested in partnering with us as an organization, be sure to reach out @ firstname.lastname@example.org!

-Our overall winner wins up to $1K...
+Our overall winner wins $800...
 Each team will have discretion to use funding received as it sees best, with our hope that this can help a team pursue their project further or build up their individual/ collective potentials for innovation

-The four highest scoring submissions in each theme (except for the overall winners) will get $500 in cash, with our hope that this can help a team pursue their project further or build up their individual/ collective potentials for innovation
+The next four highest-scoring submissions will get $400 in cash, with our hope that this can help a team pursue their project further or build up their individual/ collective potentials for innovation.

 Public Choice Award